BinaryMuse/coffeescript-primer/README.md

 expensive_rental_car = (18 < age && age < 25);
 ```

 CoffeeScript offers many aliases; one of the most common is `@` which is replaced by `this`.
+Another useful pair is `in` to test for array presence, and `of` to test for JavaScript object-key presence.
 For a full list, check out [Operators and Aliases](http://coffeescript.org/#operators) on the CoffeeScript site.

 The Existential Operator
 ------------------------